He parked the car and told his passenger that he’d be back shortly.

 He knew, but never said, that his father wasn’t sick at all.
 He was drunk.
 If she didn’t want to talk about it, he would not push it.
 She protected him from his father, and in return, he accepted the pretense.

 As a result, he always felt safe when he walked into a library.
 He always felt joy upon seeing a carousel.
-She had scooped him away from danger and had replaced any distressing memories he might have had with scenes of reading in a quiet space and whooping for joy as he tried to grasp the brass ring.
+She had whisked him to safety, exchanging any upsetting memories he might have had with scenes of reading in a quiet space and whooping for joy as he tried to grasp the brass ring.

 His father got sober ten years after that.
 It was too late for his parents to have any kind of friendship, but she was always cooly cordial to her former husband whenever their paths had crossed.